willfurnass/sheffield_hpc/bessemer/software/libs/cuda.rst

 CUDA Training
 -------------

-The Research Software Engineering team provide a self-paced `introduction to CUDA <https://rse.shef.ac.uk/training/com4521>`_ training course.
+The Research Software Engineering team have developed an undergraduate teaching module on CUDA;
+`lecture notes and lecture recordings for that module are accessible here <https://rse.shef.ac.uk/training/com4521>`_ for anyone with a University account.

 ---------